Arkansas to accept refugees beginning in 2020

 LITTLE ROCK, Ark.
-(KFTA) — Refugees who have entered the United States may resettle here, according to Governor Asa Hutchinson.
+(KNWA) — Refugees who have entered the United States may resettle here, according to Governor Asa Hutchinson.

 The information was in a letter dated Monday, December 23 from Gov. Hutchinson to Secretary of State Mike Pompeo regarding Executive Order 13888 “On Enhancing State and Local Involvement in Resettlement.”